Rudd-O/copperheados-build/README.md

 the workspace onto `/tmp` for larger disk space (useful in most systems where `/tmp` is a `tmpfs` with limited space and causes the build to break).

+Additionally, the *Preparation* stage of the build process will attempt to install several necessary packages at the very beginning, by using `dnf` with `sudo`.
+This is bound to fail on your system, unless you first install the packages in question.
+In case of failure, run the build and see the log of the *Preparation* stage -- then install the packages mentioned by the log.

 ### Finishing setup

 Restart or reload your Jenkins instance.